-When I first visited Suwehan in 2017, it was almost a completely unknown spot.
-The hike down to the beach involved walking down a steep rocky staircase and then climbing down a sketchy vertical rope for the last section of the hike.
+When I first visited Suwehan in 2017, the place was barely known and you had to lower yourself down on a sketchy vertical rope for the last section of the hike.
+It was pretty crazy.

 How To Get To Suwehan Beach

-Suwehan Beach is on the south side of Nusa Penida island.
+Suwehan Beach is on the southeast side of Nusa Penida island.
 It’s accessible by car or scooter, about 1 hour drive from the main docks and accommodation in northern Penida.

 If you’re looking for more info on how to get to Nusa Penida island in the first place, you can find that here.